Buying a property at an auction is simple and fast.

 The 2 main benefits of auction finance is that it can be arranged really quickly and used to finance almost any type of property, whether it can be lived in or not.

 Auction finance is used to provide a short term ‘mortgage’ loan so that the property can be purchased.
 Lenders are normally happy to go up to 75% of the value so you will need to separately fund a 25% deposit.
+If you have additional properties then ask us about a 100% bridging loan.

 The auction bridging loan can be arranged quickly which comfortably allows you to complete the purchase within the 28 day period.